-- 3.9 Throughout the Plan preparation process, the Council has made extensive efforts to engage with relevant agencies and the local community in the formulation and refinement of the policies and proposals in the Plan.
+- 3.10 Throughout the Plan preparation process, the Council has made extensive efforts to engage with relevant agencies and the local community in the formulation and refinement of the policies and proposals in the Plan.
 At each stage, the Council has adhered to the standards for consultation set out within its adopted Statement of Community Involvement (SCI) as well as those set by legislation and guidance.
 The techniques used by the Council have been tailored to maximise both the number of people and organisations engaged but also the nature of the information sought for that particular stage of the Plan.
 For example, during the early stages of engagement and consultation on the draft Local Plan in 2012 and 2013 a key objective from the engagement was to gather ideas and thoughts as to the key issues relating to planning future housing and business development and potential solutions proposed.
-As the Plan has advanced towards the first, second, third drafts and then the Publication Stage (Regulations 19 & 20), the emphasis of the consultations has focused around generating feedback to the specific policies and proposals. - 3.9 Throughout each engagement period, the Council has consistently sought to implement a range of methods.
+As the Plan has advanced towards the first, second and third drafts the emphasis of the consultations has focused around generating feedback to the specific policies and proposals. - 3.11 Throughout each engagement period, the Council has consistently sought to implement a range of methods.
 Such techniques have included: - Copies of all documents have been made available at Council premises and libraries. - Copies of all documents including previous versions of the development plan documents and the accompanying evidence base is available to view on the Craven District Council website. - The use of Mailchimp to inform those consultees who are registered on the local plan consultation database of Local Plan consultations. - The Planning Policy Team has been available to offer advice and assistance in person, over the telephone and in writing. - Using social media, electronic banners at Skipton Town Hall and Belle Vue Square Council reception; and the local press to provide reminders of consultations throughout each consultation period i.e. the Councils facebook and twitter services. - Sending direct notifications to those on the Council's Local Plan consultee database to publicise consultations and explain how to get involved. - Staffed exhibitions and drop in events, ensuring those events have been accessible to all and held at times that maximise the ability for people to attend.
-Upon direct request, we have attended specific meetings with interest groups and/or local organisations. - The issuing of press releases to local newspapers, such as The Craven Herald (see appendix 3 for list of local newspapers/media contacts the Council send press releases to.) - The Planning Focus newsletter, prepared by the Planning Policy Team has been published at points throughout preparation of the draft Local Plan.
-Copies of Planning Focus including details of consultation of the draft Local Plan are set out at appendix 4.
+Upon direct request, we have attended specific meetings with interest groups and/or local organisations. - The issuing of press releases to local newspapers, such as The Craven Herald (see appendix 4 for list of local newspapers/media contacts the Council send press releases to.) - The Planning Focus newsletter, prepared by the Planning Policy Team has been published at points throughout preparation of the draft Local Plan.
+Copies of Planning Focus including details of consultation of the draft Local Plan are set out at appendix 5. - Articles relating to draft Local Plan have also been published in the Council's internal publication; Core Brief. - A document titled "Consultation Information" was published during consultation of the second and third draft Local Plan in line with the Council's Community Engagement Strategy 2010-2013. (see appendix 5) - Briefing elected members- notwithstanding their formal constitutional role to approve plans, ward councillors are also community advocates and will invariably be the first port of call for local residents.
+Member briefings have been held with the aim of increasing awareness of the Plan and the process involved.

-- Articles relating to draft Local Plan have also been published in the Council's internal publication; Core Brief. - A document titled "Consultation Information" was published during consultation of the second and third draft Local Plan in line with the Council's Community Engagement Strategy 2010-2013. (see appendix 4) - Briefing elected members- not withstanding their formal constitutional role to approve plans, ward councillors are also community advocates and will invariably be the first port of call for local residents.
-Member briefings have been held with the aim of increasing awareness of the Plan and the process involved. - 3.10 As part of the consultation on the Publication Local Plan, a guidance note (Appendix 5: Representation Guidance Notes) has been produced to assist in the submission of representation regarding the 'soundness' and 'legality of the Local Plan.
+3.12 For the Publication Local Plan, a guidance note (Appendix 6: Representation Guidance Notes) was produced to assist in the submission of representation regarding the 'soundness' and 'legality of the Local Plan.